Session I: June 18 – 23, 2023

 We’ll be in the mountains, but most of our time will be spent inside.
 There will be free time every day where delegates can be outside.
 Unlike other camps, there are no strenuous activities such as hikes, runs, swimming, etc.

-One of ANYTOWN’s primary goals is to build a community through group interaction.
-Cell phones are a distraction, and we don’t want the disruption and isolation from the group that cell phones bring.
+One of Anytown’s primary goals is to build a community through group interaction.
+Cell phones are a distraction, and we don’t want the disruption and isolation from the group that cell phones can bring.

 Are there any other things that aren’t allowed?

 We do not allow weapons, tobacco products, alcohol or other drugs at Anytown.
 In addition, we do not permit cell phones, tablets or iPads, or other electronic devices.
 These items are distracting and cause some people to isolate themselves from the rest of the group.

 Will delegates be able to talk with their families while they are at Anytown?

 No. Delegates are not allowed to bring a cell phone.
 Designated Anytown staff members will have cell phones for emergencies.

 What if parents/guardians must reach their student for an emergency?

 Parents/guardians can reach the NCCJ staff at Anytown in case of an emergency.
 Students will not call home to let you know that they have arrived safely, but NCCJ will update our phone message and the session’s dedicated GroupMe chat for parents and guardians to let you know when delegates have arrived.
 You are encouraged to join the GroupMe chat and welcome to call NCCJ and check our Facebook and Instagram for regular updates and photos.
 Families are also encouraged to write letters to their students.
 Once your delegate has been accepted at attend Anytown, we’ll provide you with the mailing address, emergency phone number, GroupMe sign-up information, and a number to call for Anytown updates.

 What if a student is taking prescription medicine?